eclipse-californium/californium/demo-apps/cf-cloud-demo-server/README.md

 ```
 Provisioning1=Admin
 .rpk=MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAENTGXGkhc7gL614R4HBOkXoESM98YIXP3yts4VG7wpRlsIxYFFXVez3I3VE7oGaOpLlAMMhFa4Myq/4OIRMvauQ==
-.prov=1
+.type=prov
 ```

 That's done by the entry above.
-It contains a name (`Provisioning1`), the `public key` from the `auto-provisioning key-pair` and the marker `.prov=1`.
+It contains a name (`Provisioning1`), the `public key` from the `auto-provisioning key-pair` and the type `.type=prov`.
 For now, only RPK is supported for authentication `auto-provisioning`.
 Such a `auto-provisioning key-pair` is a **shared** device `key-pair`.
 A bulk of device may use the same to execute the provisioning.
 It's only supported to be used for that `auto-provisioning` and in a sequential mode, device by device.
 Sending other data will not work, sending parallel request with the same `auto-provisioning key-pair` may fail.
 You may use the approach using openssl described [above](#device-credentials) to create such a `auto-provisioning key-pair`.

 For production it's only successful, if the `device-id` is not already used.
 For development, this may be overwritten, if `--replace` is passed as cli option.
 On success, the entry is added to the device credentials.